 You may expect a seller to return an answer to you within a reasonable period after submitting your offer.
 However, while this is not an irrational expectation, you may find your hopes quickly dashed.
 Ideally, the seller will give you an answer, even if it is one that you do not like, immediately.
 That way, you can proceed to your next step, whatever that might entail.
 Nonetheless, there are two ways to look at the situation, legally and from a practical business perspective.

-The upshot is that, in New York City, the seller does not have to respond to you within a prescribed time.
+In New York City, the upshot is that the seller does not have to respond to you within a prescribed time.
 Although many sellers agonize over the process, and it is fraught with challenges, he or she can only do one of three things in response to your offer.
 The seller can accept your offer, provide a counteroffer, or reject your offer outright.
 However, if he or she is turning down your offer, the seller can respond that he or she is not considering your offer or merely not provide you with an answer at all.
 This non-response is a rejection, but it leaves you on tenterhooks.

 Typically, most sellers will respond to you within a business day or two.
 Since real estate agents work weekends, you may not even have to wait that long.
 But, the seller may wish to take some time to mull over your offer.
 In any case, waiting a day or two for a response is reasonable.
 If you receive a counteroffer, you can assume you are at least in the ballpark, and it is a positive sign that they are doing business the right way.

 Keep in mind, if the sellers choose not to counter your offer, it is essentially game over.